ux design best practices

 Best practices for rocking UX design

-From frustrating scrolling to baffling button placement, UX design determines our feelings about the products with which we interact.
-Bad UX can negatively impact a brand.
-On the other hand, brilliant UX design that empathizes with the customer and is intuitive and elegant makes a product enjoyable to use, and that can impact the bottom line.
+But bad UX can negatively impact a brand.
+US design determines our feelings about the products with which we interact.
+On the other hand, brilliant UX design that empathizes with the customer and is intuitive and elegant makes a product enjoyable to use, and that can positively impact the bottom line.

 The importance of UX design principles